fuzzylabs/matcha/CONTRIBUTING.md

 Before a PR can be merged, two core developers need to approve it.
 It may be the case that you have an incomplete contribution, where you're expecting to do more work before receiving a full review, and these should have the prefix `[WIP]` - this will indicate to everyone that it is a work in progress ticket and will avoid duplicated work.
 These types of PRs often benefit from including a task list in the PR description.

-It's important to do the following, and the PR template that you'll see will ask you explictly:
+It's important to do the following, and the PR template that you'll see will ask you explicitly:

-* Give your pull request a helpful title which summarises what your contribution does.
+* Give your pull request a helpful title which summarizes what your contribution does.

 * Make sure your code passes the tests.
 At the moment, running the whole test suite doesn't take a long time so we advice doing that with `pytest` (see the [DEVELOPMENT](https://github.com/fuzzylabs/matcha/blob/main/DEVELOPMENT.md) guide).

+* Your PR will also be checked for spelling errors in the CI by the [`typos`](https://github.com/crate-ci/typos) crate.
+If a false positive is raised by the checker, consider adding it to the `.typos.toml` file in the root of the project.

 * Ensure that your code is documented and commented, and that the documentation renders properly.